Ebike Oracle

 Power cap (federal)750 W rated

-Tennessee (TCA §§55-8-301 to 307; framework effective 2017).
+Tennessee (TCA §§55-8-301 to 307; framework effective 2016 via Public Chapter 823 / SB 1705 — the 2017 date was only the manufacturer-label deadline).
 Class 3 helmet required for operator + all passengers regardless of age (one of eight all-ages e-bike helmet states).
 Separately, every rider under 16 must wear a helmet on ANY bicycle incl.
 Class 1/2 e-bikes (TCA §55-52-105).
-Class 3 minimum age is 14 today but RISES TO 16 ON 2026-07-01 under SB 1782 — flip class3MinAge to 16 on that date.
+Class 3 minimum operating age is 16, raised from 14 on 2026-07-01 by SB 1782 (which also broadened local authority to restrict e-bikes on paths, greenways, and in state parks).
 Class 3 barred from paths unless adjacent to a road or authorized.

 The 30-second answer

-E-bikes are legal in Tennessee under Title 55, Chapter 8, Part 3 of the Tennessee Code (TCA §§55-8-301 to 55-8-307), which adopted the federal Class 1/2/3 framework (classification + label rules effective 2017).
+E-bikes are legal in Tennessee under Title 55, Chapter 8, Part 3 of the Tennessee Code (TCA §§55-8-301 to 55-8-307), which adopted the federal Class 1/2/3 framework (framework effective 2016 via Public Chapter 823 / SB 1705; the manufacturer-label requirement dates to 2017).
 Motor cap: 750 W. No driver license, registration, or insurance is required for a compliant e-bike.

 Quick reference